SethupathyIoT/IoT_Based_Home_Automation_System/Readme.txt

-ESP32 IoT Smart Home Controller
+ESP32 IoT Smart Home Controller With Alexa Integration

-Overview
+Overview:

 This project is an ESPHome-based smart home automation system using an ESP32.
 It integrates temperature and humidity monitoring (DHT11 sensor) and home automation (relay control) with automatic temperature-based switching.
 The system seamlessly integrates with Home Assistant, allowing easy control via a web interface, automation rules, and voice commands through Alexa.

-Features
+Features:

 DHT11 Sensor: Monitors room temperature and humidity.